Veep: Synopsis

-Meyer frequently finds herself relegated and ignored by Hughes, who is never depicted on-screen at the outset of the series.
+Meyer frequently finds herself sidelined and ignored by Hughes, who is never depicted on-screen at the outset of the series.
 In the second season, Meyer comes to accrue some power and influence and, by the end of the season, is actively considering challenging Hughes for their party's nomination in the 2016 election.
 This becomes a moot point when Hughes abruptly resigns due to his wife's poor mental health and Meyer becomes president.
 Meyer begins her presidential campaign at the end of the third season.
 The fourth season finds her adjusting to her new role while continuing her presidential campaign, both of which are undermined by a series of scandals.
 The election results in a tie between Meyer and challenger Bill O'Brien (Brad Leland), leading to a contingent election in the House of Representatives during the fifth season to decide the next president after a recount in Nevada fails to alter the election's outcome.
 The House vote ends in a tie, meaning that when the Senate votes to elect the vice president the winner will be the next president.
 The Senate vote also ends in a tie; Meyer's disgruntled Vice President Andrew Doyle (Phil Reeves), who did not run for a full term, casts the tiebreaking vote for O'Brien's running mate Laura Montez (Andrea Savage) instead of Meyer's running mate Tom James (Hugh Laurie), leading to Montez becoming president.
 The sixth season follows Meyer out of office for the first time in the series, as she attempts to ensure her legacy by authoring a memoir, setting up a foundation and attempting to establish a presidential library.
 At the end of the season, Meyer decides to run for president again.
 The seventh season sees Meyer attempting to run for president once again in the 2020 election, featuring her former political rivals Ryan and James as major competitors, in addition to introducing the young, likable, and progressive challenger Kemi Talbot (Toks Olagundoye).